forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > * Warfare on the other hand, has a variety of [bad effects and risks associated](#significance-of-peace-and-effects-and-dangers-of-war) such as daily tragedies occurring, dividing and brutalizing people and environment pollution in many ways. // A bad relationship between Ukraine and Russia has the potential to destabilize Europe in coming decades including the risk of another war as these country likely will be [the] major military powers in Europe.
 >
 > ##### Smooth Transition from Environmental Perspective makes Production Reduction Unlikely
-> An aggressive production reduction to stabilize prizes by oil producing countries is considered unlikely: As this would encourage strict consumption reduction measures and thus a hard transition away from petroleum products (for the sake to reduce warfare) while from an environmental perspective a smooth transition away seems the reasonable path to go (important to have widespread support and no one left sitting). // For example very strict speed limits are not likely for environmental reasons alone, however, as the costs willing to take to prevent warfare are higher,very strict limits may become an option.
-Once the consumption is reduced a rebound is unlikely since it is considered the path to go.
+> An aggressive production reduction to stabilize prizes by oil producing countries is considered unlikely: As this would encourage strict consumption reduction measures and thus a hard transition away from petroleum products (for the sake to reduce warfare) while from an environmental perspective a smooth transition away seems the reasonable path to go (important to have widespread support and no one is left sitting). // For example strict speed limits are not likely for environmental reasons alone, however, as the costs willing to take to prevent warfare are higher, strict limits may be an option as sanctions.
+Once the consumption is reduced a rebound is unlikely since it is [considered] the path to go anyways.
-> > The OPEC+ productions reduction likely has a (short-term) financial motivation and is a test and signal [for the 'West'].
+> > The OPEC+ productions reduction possibly has a (short-term) financial motivation and is a test and signal [for the 'West'].

 #### Overview